Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 8. Three moves before you OTP

-The single most common misconception in Singapore HDB resale advisory: "We earn over S$14,000, so we cannot buy an HDB resale flat."
-Wrong.
+Here is the line I hear most often from buyers: "We earn over S$14,000, so we can't buy an HDB resale flat."
+It isn't true.
 HDB resale has no income ceiling on the purchase itself.
-Any household that meets the scheme eligibility — citizenship, scheme type, and the prior-ownership rules — can buy resale at any income level.
+Any household that meets the scheme eligibility (citizenship, scheme type, and the prior-ownership rules) can buy resale at any income level.
+This is exactly the profile behind the rise in million-dollar resale flats, where high-income buyers take a bank loan and forgo the grants.

 What the S$14,000 ceiling does block: